 In the United States, social media remains dominated by political arguments, pet photos and viral videos.

 Business in the U.S. relies on social media for marketing.
 It is the fastest and cheapest way to get the word out about your product or service.
 According to Facebook, more than 50 million small businesses use the site to connect with their customers.
 That’s just one platform.
-Instagram is most popular with those under 35, and YouTube now is the No. 2 search engine behind Google.
+Instagram is most popular with users younger than 35, and YouTube now is the No. 2 search engine behind Google.

-The reason is all of the social platforms have invested in better shopping tools.
+The reason?
+All of the social platforms have invested in better shopping tools.